A historic underground station and its immediate environs, situated in south Clerkenwell

 In recent years the Farringdon area has gained new residential accommodation, mainly well-appointed apartments for City businesspeople, and a variety of bars and nightclubs.

-With its Thameslink/underground connection and the forthcoming arrival of the Elizabeth line (Crossrail), Farringdon has been touted as the most significant hub in central London.
+With its Thameslink/underground connection and the arrival of the Elizabeth line (Crossrail), Farringdon has been touted as the most significant hub in central London.
 Some indication of the locality’s vigour is provided by the proliferation of commercial pins on the map below.